jrmarino/AdaBase/stmt_fetch_next.md

 <div class="leftside">
 <pre class="code">
 package AdaBase.Results.Sets is
-   type DataRow is tagged private;
+   type Datarow is tagged private;
-   Empty_DataRow : constant DataRow;
+   Empty_Datarow : constant Datarow;
 end AdaBase.Results.Sets;
 </pre>
-<h3>AdaBase.Results.Sets.DataRow function<br/>
+<h3>AdaBase.Results.Sets.Datarow function<br/>
 AdaBase.Statement.Base.[STMT].fetch_next ()</h3>
 <p>
 This function attempts to fetch the next row of data from a query's result set.
-If there is not another row of data available, the Empty_DataRow constant is returned, and the row's data_exhausted method returns False.
+If there is not another row of data available, the Empty_Datarow constant is returned, and the row's data_exhausted method returns False.
-If more data are available, the function returns a populated DataRow while the client library advances the cursor.
+If more data are available, the function returns a populated Datarow while the client library advances the cursor.
 </p>
 <pre class="code">